First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Solution of the evolution equation for the exit probability

-The expressions of $E_a(x,+)$ and $E_a(x,-)$ are consistent with the results of \cite{de2021survival} in our system of units.
+The limits of $\mathcal{E}_a(x,+;[a,\infty[,\varphi)$ and $\mathcal{E}_a(x,-;[a,\infty[,\varphi)$ are consistent with Eq. (\ref{exitOrdinary}) in the case of a positive drift.
 On the other hand, the exit probability of a particle starting in a tumbling state at coordinate $x$ is the simple average of the exit probabilities of particles starting at $x$ with positive and negative internal velocities.
 Indeed, in the limit of instantaneous tumbles, the tumbling particle draws its internal velocity state at time $0$ in $\{ -1,+1\}$.\\

-{\bf{$(ii)$ Limit of long tumbles ($\varphi\to 0$).}} Factorizing the dominant part and expanding in powers of $\varphi$ yields (using the positive sign of $\mu$)